 - In a large bowl, whisk the 2 cups of flour, cornstarch, sugar, baking powder, and salt combining well.

 - Fold in blueberries with spatula.
+Don't worry if a few burst and the batter is tinted blue.

 - Scoop batter into muffin pan filling to top.